At a glance

 It’s generally not a good idea to bring up your concerns about a child if the parent hasn’t asked.

-It can be overwhelming for another parent to hear that you think her child has an issue.
+It can be overwhelming for another parent to hear that you think her child has a challenge.

 If you decide to speak up, look for cues that the parent is open to what you have to say.